pecadorcelestial/panda-common-controls/readme.md

 This library came out as a personal project to create a list of reusable components and also as a test to build my first public module to use with NPM.

 It contains some "fancy looking" components like:
-- TextBox (an input tag with a little more functionality)
+- Animations
 - Button
+- Card
 - Checkbox
 - Dropdown List
+- TextBox (an input tag with a little more functionality)

-These components where created using the [styled-componets](https://www.styled-components.com/) ligrary.
+These components where created using the [styled-componets](https://www.styled-components.com/) library.

 ## Getting Started